Media – Missing Person of America

 Retired: Drug Enforcement Administration

-Current: Founder of Missing Persons of America
+Current: Writer for Missing Persons of America

-2017 Researcher for film productions companies.
+Current: Researcher for film production companies.

-(Contact if you would like to hire me to help with your TV development or research needs.)
+(Contact me if you would like to hire me to help with your TV development or research needs.)

 Embla Jauhojarvi to meet father in Rome – Gold Coast Bulletin – Missing Persons of America, who prompted the investigation after their initial blog post about the young woman who had been spotted by a local went viral, said the result was “amazing” and down to the international community.